ibm-cloud-architecture/refarch-cloudnative/README.md

 ## Application Overview

-The application is a simple store front shopping application that displays a catalog of antique computing devices, where users can buy and add Social Review comments.
+The application is a simple store front shopping application that displays a catalog of antique computing devices, where users can buy and add review comments.
 It has Web and Mobile interface, both the Mobile App and Web App rely on separate BFF (Backend for Frontend) services to interact with the backend data.

 There are several components of this architecture.